Federal judge drops contempt case against ICE agent over arrest outside Boston courthouse

-BOSTON — (AP) — A federal judge has dismissed a contempt case against an agent for the U.S. Immigration and Customs Enforcement whose arrest of a man during his trial sparked criticism among the law enforcement community in Boston.
+BOSTON (AP/Boston25) — A federal judge has dismissed a contempt case against an agent for the U.S. Immigration and Customs Enforcement whose arrest of a man during his trial sparked criticism among the law enforcement community in Boston.

 ICE agent Brian Sullivan took Wilson Martell-Lebron, 49, into custody last month as he was leaving court.
 Boston Municipal Court Judge Mark Summerville found Sullivan in contempt, arguing that he deprived Martell-Lebron of his rights to due process and fair trial.